 All three of the schools featured in this resource offer certificate and associate degree programs that include classes in sewing.
 Unique to the individual schools are fashion field trips, field studies and student fashion shows.
 Program summaries can be found below, along with a comparison table that includes tuition costs and other key school statistics.
-In the other school options section, which follows the table, sewing students can also find two other colleges that offer classes in the Los Angeles area.
+In the other school options section, sewing students can also find two other colleges that offer classes in the Los Angeles area.

 - Santa Monica College offers students two certificate programs and two associate degree programs in fashion design and merchandising.
 The college is located about 15 miles from downtown Los Angeles.

 - Mt.
 San Antonio College is located just outside of Los Angeles, approximately 25 miles from the downtown.
 This college also offers certificate and degree programs in fashion design and merchandising.

 - Los Angeles Trade Technical College, the only school on this list located in the city, is about 3.5 miles from downtown.
 The programs at this school can lead to a certificate or an associate degree in fashion design or technology.